CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 - Dataset: In this example, that would be MNIST.
 - Model: A simple 1-layer linear neural network is implemented for this example (see below).
-- Performance metric: This is a multi-class classification problem, which can be alternatively interpreted as a sorting problem; there are $10$ bins labeled $0$ to $9$ and ideally, we want to sort the images correctly into each of these bins.
+- Performance metric: This is a classification problem with multiple classes, and hence it can be alternatively interpreted as a sorting problem.
+There are 10 bins labeled $0$ to $9$ and we want to sort the images correctly into each of these bins, based on the digit written on it.
 In this example, we use the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html), as it measures how accurate the model sorts the images.

 Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab.